Home / GraphQL API

 and $after

-.
-These variables are optionally provided to the query in order to let the Highnote API know which records to return.
 For example, to return a list of the ten most recently created card products for an organization, provide the first

 variable in your query: